Shonagon-Sei/Lobotomy-TMP/README.md

  - Mind Meld Topics
 <br>With everything voiced!<br>More will be coming soon, and an Update log is noted at the bottom

+**At the current version, up to 2 play loops is recommended if you want to avoid duplicate questions.
+More than 2 rounds may have duplicate Final round questions (tho answers will still be random so it might still give a fresh experience for most people)**

 ## Current Focuses on Future Updates
 - Mirror Minigame
 - More Questions (Focusing on the Final Round)